hsf-training/hsf-training-ml-webpage/_episodes/09-Model_Training.md

 > ## Wisdom of the Crowd (Ensemble Learning)
-> Suppose you pose a complex question to thousands of random people, then aggregrate their answers.
-In many cases you will find that this aggregreated answer is better than an expert's answer.
+> Suppose you pose a complex question to thousands of random people, then aggregate their answers.
+In many cases you will find that this aggregated answer is better than an expert's answer.
 This phenomenon is  known as *wisdom of the crowd*.
-Similarly, if you aggregrate the predictions from a group of predictors (such as classifiers or reggressors), you will often get better predictions than with the individual predictor.
+Similarly, if you aggregate the predictions from a group of predictors (such as classifiers or reggressors), you will often get better predictions than with the individual predictor.
 A group of predictors is called an *ensemble*.
 For an interesting example of this phenomenon in estimating the weight of an ox, see [this national geographic article](https://www.nationalgeographic.com/science/phenomena/2013/01/31/the-real-wisdom-of-the-crowds/).
 {: .callout}

 In the previous page we created a training and test dataset.
 Lets use these datasets to train a random forest.